joerlop/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+1. What is React JS and what problems does it try and solve?

+It's a JS library.
+Problem it solves is scalability and managing an app's state.

-- [ ] What does it mean to _think_ in react?
+1. What does it mean to _think_ in react?

+Think in components.
+Think in a tree of components from parent to children...
+Think about state and props.

+1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Class component has a state and manages data.
+A Functional component doesn't manage state.

-- [ ] Describe state.
+1. Describe state.

+The state of data in the app.
+It's the current situation of the app.

-- [ ] Describe props.
+1. Describe props.

+Props is the vehicle by which data is transported from parent to child components.

 ## Project Set Up